Requirements for the publication of a newspaper/magazine by citizens of the Republic or other EU member states

 Failure to comply with these provisions carries a fine.

-Procedure for publishing a foreign newspaper/magazine in Cyprus
+Procedure for publishing a newspaper/magazine in Cyprus by non-EU nationals

-The entire procedure may take up to three months to complete.
+The entire procedure could take at least three months to be completed.

 Free circulation of newspapers/magazines

 All newspapers and magazines are allowed to circulate in the Republic without restriction.
 For this reason, distribution agencies and other outlets must ensure that newspapers are freely made available to the public without discrimination irrespective of the political leanings or views of a newspaper.
-For the purpose of the law, the term "newspaper" also includes magazines and any publication published regularly.
+For the purpose of the law, the term "newspaper" also includes magazines and any publication published regularly, at least once per quarter.

 For further information contact: